Wiki Auto-Save currently editing page

 - propose an edition possibility to merge the working copy changes with head revision changes

-#9 Updated by N Bischof about 2 years ago
+#9 Updated by N Bischof over 6 years ago

 I agree, this is must-have feature.